-English made their appearance, at first to secure the independence of the Basutos, and then to prevent the further encroachments of the Boers by extending the British protectorate to the whole region.
-But troubles arose between the natives and their new masters, and the edict calling upon the mountaineers to disarm was followed by a general rising, in which the British troops were more than once
+English made their appearance, at first to seeure the independence of the Basutos, and then to prevent the further eneroachments of the Boers by extending the British protectorate to the whole region.
+But troubles arose between the natives and their new masters, and the ediet calling upon the mountaineers to disarm was followed by a general rising, in which the British troops were more than once repulsed.
+The pacification of the country was at last effected, at a cost to the Imperial exchequer of over $\pounds 4,000,000$.

-Basutoland, which is clearly marked off towards the south-east, east, and northe1-t by the main crest of the South African orographic system, and on the west by the course of the Caledon River, is now annexed to the colonial territory, but is separately administered by a Resident appointed by the British Government.
+Basutoland, which is clearly marked off towards the south-cast, cast, and northeast by the main crest of the South African orographic system, and on the west by the course of the Caledon River, is now annexed to the colonial territory, but is separately administered by a Resident appointed by the British Government.
 The whole region has an area of a little over 10,000 square miles, with a somewhat dense population, at least compared with most other South African lands.
 The census returns of 1881 gave a total population of over 128,000, which in 1887 had already risen to about 190,000, or nearly twenty to the square mile.
 Amongst the inhabitants are some thousand Barolong refugees from the Orange Free State, and about five hundred white settlers, missionaries and officials.

-Of all branches of the Bechuana family the Basutos have been the most carefully studied.
+Of all branches of the Bechuana family the Basutos have been the most earefully studied.
 Since the year 1833, French and other Protestant missionaries have been labouring in their midst, studying the national usages and contributing to modify them.
 Completely hemmed in as they are by the territories already occupied by European settlers-Cape Colony, Transvaal, Natal-the Basutos have been fain to adapt themselves to a new environment, and this they have done with a remarkable degree of intelligence.
 In most other lands contact with the whites has been followed by the impoverishment, decay, and even extinction of the inferior races.
 But here the Basutos have successfully passed through the critical period of assimilation.
 While increasing their store of knowledge and acquiring habits of industry, they retain the full vitality of the race, and are rapidly increasing in numbers.
-Half a century ago their domain was almost uninhabited; now it is one of the most flourishing countries in Africa.
+Half a century ago their domain was almost uninhabited ; now it is one of the most flourishing countries in Africa.